jakobloekke/tdcss.js/README.md

 A very small framework for structured/TDD-style HTML/CSS development.

-Inspired by the modular approach of OOCSS and SMACSS.
+Inspired by the modular approach of Object-oriented CSS (<http://oocss.org>) and SMACSS (<http://smacss.com>).
+Especially well suited to use these techniques to model up Style Tiles (<http://styletil.es/>).

-Meant to help frontend-developers write solid and modular code by styling design elements in isolation.
+It's meant to help frontend-developers write solid and modular code by styling design elements in isolation.

 How to use
 ---